-Notes: We compute the percent of full-time (i.e. work 5+ days/week) wage and salary employees who are able to work from home and either i) worked all their days on business premises; ii) worked some days on busines premises and some days at home; or iiii) worked all all days at home during the survey's reference week.
+Notes: We compute the percent of full-time (i.e. work 5+ days/week) wage and salary employees who either i) worked all their days on business premises; ii) worked some days on busines premises and some days at home; or iiii) worked all all days at home during the survey's reference week.
 Then we show the percentage for each group.
-We infer that somebody is able to work from home if they currently do so 1+ days per week, or did so at some point since the start of COVID.
-The sample covers the February to May 2025 waves of the SWAA.
-We re-weight the sample of US residents aged 20 to 64 earning \$10,000 or more in 2019 or 2021 to match CPS shares by age-sexeducation-earnings cells.
+The sample covers the March to June 2025 waves of the SWAA.
+We re-weight the sample of US residents aged 20 to 64 earning \$10,000 or more in a prior year to match CPS shares by age-sexeducation-earnings cells.